-How to Decide Between Buying and Renting a House
+How to Decide Between Renting vs Buying

 Making a choice depends on a number of factors, including your financial situation, your long-term plans, and the current state of the housing market.
 More individual factors—such as where you live and where you’re at in your life’s journey—can further guide your rent or buy decision.

 The state of your personal finances is the starting point for any major life decision, and deciding whether to buy or rent a home is no different.
 You’ve likely begun to budget to buy a home, so it’s time to take a deeper look.
 Ask yourself:

 For example, imagine an individual who can afford to buy a home and cover the additional costs that arise with owning a home.
 If that individual has terrible credit, the impact of that on their mortgage payments could upend the logic of buying a home.